se-for-sci/se-for-sci.github.io/content/week07_design/designpatt.md

 - Factory pattern: We've touched on this lightly, classes `__init__` method, for example.
 You can have other factories with `@classmethod`'s that return new instances. (or static methods in C++, etc).
-- Ascync patterns: Lightly touched on during generators.
+- Async patterns: Lightly touched on during generators.
 - Event loop: A common pattern for reacting to multiple possible inputs.